Gardening Mistakes: Confessions of Newbie Gardener

-Perhaps the biggest mistake any gardener can makes is to actually try to fight back the forces of Nature.
+Perhaps the biggest mistake any gardener can make is to actually try to fight back the forces of Nature.
 Just kick back and enjoy the plants that already know how to make the best of what you have to offer.

 What was your worst gardening/landscaping blunder?

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.